Amid government shutdown, here are the lawmakers who didn't receive a salary

 Rep. Cathy McMorris Rodgers, R-Wash.

-"I believe that fairness dictates that my pay also be withheld until such time that normal government operations resume," Rep. Cathy McMorris Rodgers, R-Wash., tweeted.
+"I believe that fairness dictates that my pay also be withheld until such time that normal government operations resume," Rep. Cathy McMorris Rodgers, R-Wash., said.

 Rep. Stephanie Murphy, D-Fla.